 My great-grandfather, Hille Kleinstra (service number 118704), served in the Royal Netherlands East Indies Army (KNIL) during World War II.
-His rank is recorded as "Sgt.
+His rank appears on Dutch records as * “Sgt.
 1e kl.
-Inf."
-(Sergeant Eerste Klasse der Infanterie - Sergeant First Class of Infantry) in Dutch records and sometimes abbreviated as "LST.
-SGT.
-ERC.
-INF."
-(Last Reserve First Class Infantry Sergeant)1 – where "Last" simply refers to the final rank held.
-His Japanese military records note his rank as "予備役 歩兵 軍曹" (Reserve Infantry Sergeant).
+Inf.”* (Sergeant Eerste Klasse der Infanterie – Sergeant First Class of Infantry) and is sometimes prefixed with “LST.”1, denoting his service in the Landstorm, the KNIL’s colonial reserve corps of trained civilian professionals.
+His Japanese military records2 note his rank as “予備役 歩兵 軍曹” (Reserve Infantry Sergeant).

 Family Background and Heritage